TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/cloud-integrations/withthegrid/_index.md

 Figure 2.
 Example of the setup of connectivity environment

-In the following example, *Dragino - LWL02* will be connected to the platform.
-Every instance of this device type (the physical device) will obtain a unique device ID by the platform which we call a hashID.
+In the following example, **Dragino - LWL02** device will be connected to the platform.
+Every instance of this device type (the physical device) will obtain a unique device ID by the platform which we call a **hashID**.
 Each device can have multiple device channels where measurements are pushed.
-An example of a device channel is *Internal Sensor*.
+An example of a device channel is **Internal Sensor**.
 A user can define which measurements will be stored in this channel.
 The quantity which will be stored in this channel will be the operating voltage.
-Quantities related to the sensors *Probe* are leak status, total leak events, and last leak duration.
+Quantities related to the channel **Probe** are leak status, total leak events, and last leak duration.
 Custom commands can be defined in the connectivity environments such as a request to change the measurement interval of a connected device but this is out of the scope of this tutorial.

 Finally, the connectivity environment is used to define the structure of measurement reports.

 ## Simplified dataflow model